agrc/gis.utah.gov/data/gis-data-sharing/index.md

 ![Parcels]({{"/images/front-page/90x90_parcels.png" | prepend:site.baseurl}})
 {: .pull-right}

-In addition to the parcel polygon geometry the following fields are a necessity:
-Listed below are considered the minimum attributes:
+In addition to the parcel polygon geometry the following fields are a necessity and are considered the minimum attributes:
 - Parcel ID and/or Serial Number
 - Parcel Address (physical/situs)  _(this attribute is optional if accompanied by Address Points with a Parcel ID and/or Serial Number)_

 ### [**Boundaries**]({{"/data/recreation/trails/" | prepend:site.baseurl}} "Boundaries page")
 {: #boundaries}